 Few people in the world TRULY understand investing.
 This means that there are a lot of misconceptions about it that have been perpetuated for a long time and cause a distance between investing expectations and reality.

-The financial industry is incentivized, if you think about, to keep the average person feeling insecure and confused about how to invest.
+The financial industry is incentivized, if you think about, to keep the average person feeling insecure and confused about how to invest money.